emrbaykal/PowerShell/primera/snapshot/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues to improve the script or add new features.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer

 This script is provided as is, with no warranties.
 Always test in your environment before using in production.

 ## Acknowledgments

-- Hewlett Packard Enterprise for providing the API and documentation.
 - [Emre Baykal - HPE Services](mailto:emre.baykal@hpe.com) for creating this script.